The Associates of the Boston Public Library's Writer-in-Residence program is intended to:

 - Promote the awareness of the Boston Public Library and its resources, by establishing a living link between the Library and the community.

-- A total stipend of $20,000, paid in monthly installments over a nine-month period.
+- A total stipend of $23,000, paid in monthly installments over one year.

-- Access to and use of the Boston Public Library’s collections.
+- Access to and use of the Boston Public Library’s Research and Special Collections.

 - A forum for the presentation/promotion of your finished literary work.